Tenure obligations and responsibilities

 Annual census

-The annual Community Facilities Census collects key information about participation in community and sport and recreation activities across Brisbane and provides Council with an understanding of how it can further support tenants to provide their services.
-The census may also assist your organisation to identify potential opportunities for increased facility use and revenue generation.
+The annual Community Facilities Census collects key information about participation in community, sport, and recreation activities across Brisbane.
+This helps Brisbane City Council better understand how to support tenants in providing their services.
+The census may also assist your organisation in identifying potential opportunities for increased facility use and revenue generation.

 Important documents and records management